AdvPyS23/LanguageLearner/README.md

 ### 2.1 Dependencies

 * Python version 3.11.0 +
-* Dependency folder containing the saved files for the word lists and the translation links.
+* Dependency folder containing the saved files for the vocabulary lists.

 ### 2.2 Installing